 Sheina Amir

 The Rise of Momfluencers analyzes, through the lens of feminist scholarship, the phenomenon of mothers monetizing, on Instagram, their position as homemakers.
-The project seeks to engage with a public audience, including momfluencers and consumers of influencer content alike, and will involve audio and video interviews and result in a magazine article or online publication.
+The project engages with a public audience, including momfluencers and consumers of influencer content alike, and resulted in the Share Little Lessons website.
 (Professor Linda Martín Alcoff, Philosophy)

 Hafsah Ansar

-How the COVID-19 Pandemic Has Affected AAPI Communities in New York City examines the economic, political and psychosocial consequences of the COVID-19 pandemic.
-By creating a video where Asian American young adults in NYC reflect upon their racial identity and experiences, this project will explore some lesser-known stories about the pandemic and show how educational institutions can help dismantle the cycle of anti-AAPI discrimination.
+Being Asian American During the COVID-19 Pandemic examines the economic, political and psychosocial consequences of the COVID-19 pandemic on AAPI individuals.
+By creating a video, which can be viewed on YouTube, where Asian American young adults in NYC reflect upon their racial identity and experiences, this project explores some lesser-known stories about the pandemic and illustrated how educational institutions can help dismantle the cycle of anti-AAPI discrimination.
 (Professor Marcia Liu, Asian American Studies)

 Mecaria Baker

-A Dashed Line Through the City: Immigrant Narratives of NYC explores a number of twentieth century novels and stories written by New York City immigrants of different races, ethnicities and religions, and examines the way in which they help provide a sense of the shared, layered experience of migration to the city.
-In its public outreach, it will, through work with immigrant groups, collectively “map” aspects of immigrant life in New York City today.
+The Dashed Line of Immigrant Literature explores a number of twentieth-century novels and stories written by New York City immigrants of different races, ethnicities and religions, and examines the way in which they help provide a sense of the shared, layered experience of migration to the city.
+The public outreach component of the project maps immigrant narratives and literature in New York City.
 (Professor Yakov Klots, Russian and Slavic Studies)

 Fergus Barragry

-Reckoning with Evil: A Comparison of US law after the Civil War and Germany after World War II explores each nation’s postwar legislative approach to national reformation.
-This project will help educate New York City middle and high school students on the negative cultural legacies of racism in both Germany and the United States.
+Beyond the Banner of Eagles: A Comparison on Post-Conflict Cultural Reconstitution & Reckoning with Evil explores each nation’s postwar legislative approach to national reformation.
+This project, in partnership with Facing History and Ourselves, helped to educate New York City middle and high school students on the negative cultural legacies of hate and racism.
 (Professor Benjamin Hett, History)

 Devashish Basnet

-Himalayas to the Hudson: Preserving Cultural Memory of Nepali Sherpas in Queens explores the role of ethnic enclaves in preserving cultural memory by zooming into indigenous Sherpa people from the Himalayas in Nepal in Woodside, Queens, New York City.
-The public facing component includes a multigenerational panel discussion of Sherpa-Americans alongside Nepali community groups in Woodside to reflect on how cultural memory shapes lived experience in everyday life.
+From the Himalayas to the Hudson: Culture, Memory, and Identity explores the role of ethnic enclaves in preserving cultural memory by zooming into indigenous Sherpa people from the Himalayas in Nepal in Woodside, Queens, New York City.
+The public-facing component documented a Sherpa Shebru event and interviewed various Sherpa immigrants about how they preserve their cultural memory and heritage.
 (Professor Catherine Raissiguier, Women and Gender Studies)

 Sara Buitrago Montero

-Malleable Identity in 16th and 17th Century Italian and Spanish Theatre explores how several characters in Italian and Spanish theatre transcend traditional categories of gender and class while also examining their contributions to current discussions on the politics of identity.
-Outreach will consist of a workshop for high schoolers, in which they will be introduced to these plays and invited to interact with the material to explore and embrace their still developing identities.
-Conclusions, materials and further information will be accessible to a wider audience via a website hosting an interactive course.
+Cross-dressing and Role-playing in Four Italian and Spanish Plays of the 16th and 17th Centuries explores how several characters in Italian and Spanish theatre transcend traditional categories of gender and class while also examining their contributions to current discussions on the politics of identity.
+Outreach consisted of a workshop for high schoolers, in which they were introduced to these plays and invited to interact with the material to explore and embrace their still developing identities.
 (Professor Paolo Fasoli, Romance Languages)

 Laurel Cutler

-Subway Plays: The NYC Subway’s Use in Drama investigates the ways the New York City subway is used in dramatic theatre and the ways that our perception of the subway system reflects our understanding of life in New York City as a whole.
-The outreach project will engage with middle school students by prompting them to write their own subway plays, with the goal of encouraging critical thinking about the way the subway—and by extension, the city itself—is a part of their lives.
+Subway Plays: The New York City Subway in Drama investigates the ways the New York City subway is used in dramatic theatre and the ways that our perception of the subway system reflects our understanding of life in New York City as a whole.
+The outreach project engaged with middle school students by prompting them to write their own subway plays, with the goal of encouraging critical thinking about the way the subway—and by extension, the city itself—is a part of their lives.
 (Professor Dongshin Chang, Theatre)

 Rinny Estevez

+What About the Rest of Us?
 Accessing Statistical Citizenship for Gender Identities on the U.S. Census explores ways to reimagine the currently rigid binary system for recording sex in the U.S. census in order to expand the language surrounding gender and sex as for the enumeration of trans* people.
-The project will propose an open dialogue among other trans* people, LGBTQ+ advocates, and others to receive feedback for a gender identity model to strengthen the chances of enacting changes to the census.
+Outreach in collaboration with the Brooklyn G.H.O.S.T project created an open dialogue among other trans* people, LGBTQ+ advocates, and others to receive feedback for a gender identity model to strengthen the chances of enacting changes to the census.
 (Professor Linda Alcoff, Philosophy)

 Jimmy Fay

-What’s Their* History?
-A Blank, My Lord seeks to investigate some as-yet-unexplored queer angles of Shakespeare’s play Twelfth Night.
+Low Hanging Fruit: Queering the Unqueerable Twelfth Night investigates as-yet-unexplored queer angles of Shakespeare’s play Twelfth Night.
 It considers the play’s long production history and imagines a version infused with a contemporary and exciting queer ethos.
-The project will include a production of select scenes from the play utilizing dramaturgical research and featuring an all-queer cast.
-(Professor Jonathan Kalb, Theatre; Professor Gregory Mosher, Theatre)
+Outreach consisted of production of select scenes from the play utilizing dramaturgical research and featuring an all-queer cast.
+(Professor Jonathan Kalb, Theatre; Professor Gregory Mosher, Theatre; Professor Louisa Thompson, Theatre)

 Ariel Gold

-Judaism as a Basis for Advancing Disability Rights, Justice, and Activism examines the Torah, biblical commentary, and law for evidence of Judaism’s potential for radical inclusion of disabled people and disability.
-Through a synagogue-based event focused on the relationship between Judaism and disability—including a research presentation and a panel of disabled Jews—this project will establish a foundation for the development of inclusive and accessible Jewish spaces.
+Judaism and Disability: The Hebrew Bible as a Basis for Advancing Disability Rights, Justice, and Activism examines the Torah, biblical commentary, and law for evidence of Judaism’s potential for radical inclusion of disabled people and disability.
+Through a partnership with RespectABILITY, outreach consisted of a synagogue-based event focused on the relationship between Judaism and disability—including a research presentation and a panel of disabled Jews.
 (Professor Aaron Welt, Jewish Studies)

 Samuel Kim

 The Dynamics of Independent Music Scenes explores the current landscape of the music industry and identifies potential dynamic shifts that could occur within the industry in the near future.
-A musical concert and informational Q&A session will be facilitated by established independent artists and will be open to the public.
+Public engagement took the form of a musical concert and informational Q&A session open to the public with established independent artists.
 (Professor Ryan Keberle, Music)

 Hannah Lynch